 Read 2 Samuel 11:1-5.
 List at least five things David should have done to turn away from this sin.

 Think of the last time you really messed up.
 Think of five steps you could have taken to stop the progression.

 More From the Girlfriends

-Today’s devotion first appeared on my blog at www.sharonjaynes.com.
-Don’t miss out, click on over and sign up to receive my weekly blogs, notices about new releases, special sales, and free give-a-ways.
-And if you like to connect via pictures, join me over at Instagram at www.instagram.com/sharonejaynes.
-If you’d like to see a picture of sweet Lillian AND her name carved in the dresser, click here.
+Today’s devotion first appeared on Sharon’s blog at www.sharonjaynes.com.
+Don’t miss out, click on over and sign up to receive her weekly blogs, special sales, life changing books, and free give-a-ways.
+You can also connect at www.instagram.com/sharonejaynes.